Audience

 Purpose

-This policy supports the governance of State Delivered Kindergarten (SDK) and the obligation to comply with early childhood legislation (state and federal), regulations, frameworks and guidelines when delivering kindergarten in state schools.
+This policy supports the governance, delivery and oversight of State Delivered Kindergartens (SDK) in Queensland state schools.
+It outlines the Department of Education's obligations to comply with early childhood legislation (State and National), regulations, frameworks, and guidelines when delivering kindergarten in state schools.

 Policy statement

-The Queensland Government is committed to providing all children with a great start by ensuring all eligible children have access to an approved kindergarten program, regardless of where they live.
+The Queensland Government is committed to providing all children a strong start by ensuring that all eligible children, regardless of where they live, have access to a high-quality, safe, and inclusive approved kindergarten program.

-The Department of Education (the department) is the provider of kindergarten where there is market failure, unique challenges experienced by families in accessing kindergarten or non-viability in geographically isolated communities.
+The department is the provider of kindergarten where there is market failure, unique challenges experienced by families in accessing kindergarten or non-viability in geographically isolated communities.

 Principles

-The following principles align with the approach and requirements set out in the National Quality Framework (NQF).
+The following principles align with the approach and requirements set out in the National Quality Framework (NQF) and Child Safe Organisations Act 2024 (Qld).

 Principle